MicrosoftDocs/xamarin-docs/docs/android/platform/java-integration/porting-java-to-csharp.md

 ---
-title: "Porting Java to C#"
+title: "Porting Java to C# for Xamarin.Android"
 description: "A third option for using Java in a Xamarin.Android application is to port the Java source code to C#." ms.prod: xamarin ms.assetid: 39E528BD-010F-47FC-BE48-8E7848E30454